Canon T4i vs 6D

 With 20MP, the 6D offers a higher resolution than the T4i (17.9MP), but the 6D nevertheless has larger individual pixels (pixel pitch of 6.57μm versus 4.31μm for the T4i) due to its larger sensor.
 Moreover, the 6D is a somewhat more recent model (by 3 months) than the T4i, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixel-units.

-The T4i has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during video recording.
+The T4i has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.

 Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 Of the two cameras under consideration, the 6D offers substantially better image quality than the T4i (overall score 20 points higher).
 The advantage is based on 2.1 bits higher color depth, 0.9 EV in additional dynamic range, and 1.7 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.